 What You Need to Make Tostones

-- Oil: Tostones are fried, so a neutral oil with a high smoke point, such as vegetable oil, is commonly used.
+- Oil: Tostones are fried, so they need a neutral oil with a high smoke point, such as vegetable or coconut oil, to make them golden and crispy.

-- Coarse Salt: After frying, tostones are often sprinkled with flaked or kosher salt to enhance their flavor.
+- Coarse Salt: After frying, sprinkle your tostones with coarse or kosher salt to bring out their flavor and add a little extra crunch.

 How to Peel Plantains

-The most challenging step in preparing fried plantains is the peeling process, which differs from that of bananas.
-Unlike bananas, which are peeled from top to bottom, plantains require removing a vertical strip of the fruit and then pulling the skin off across the plantain.
+Peeling plantains is the trickiest part of preparing them, as it differs from peeling bananas.
+Instead of peeling from top to bottom, you'll need to remove a vertical strip of the fruit and pull the skin off across the plantain.

 How to Make Fried Plantains

-- Slice the peeled plantains crosswise into disks, approximately 1 inch thick.
+- Slice the peeled plantains into 1-inch thick slices.

-- In a large skillet, heat oil until it shimmers (3 to 5 minutes).
-Carefully add the plantains to the heated oil and cook for about 1 ½ minutes or until they turn golden and firm.
-Reduce the heat to low.
+- Heat oil over medium heat in a heavy-bottomed skillet until it shimmers (about 3 to 5 minutes).
+Carefully add the plantain slices and cook for 1 ½ minutes until they turn golden and firm.
+Lower the heat slightly.

-- Remove the plantains to a plate lined with paper towels.
+- Remove the plantains from the skillet with a slotted spoon and place them on a plate lined with paper towels to drain excess oil.

-- Flatten each disk using a tostonera or a sturdy drinking glass, or the flat side of a meat mallet.
+- Flatten each plantain slice using a tostonera (a plantain press), the bottom of a glass or the flat side of a meat mallet.

-- Increase the heat and return the plantains to the hot oil, frying for an additional 2 minutes per side or until they're crispy and golden brown.
-You may need to work in batches to fry all of them, adding more oil if necessary.
+- Increase the heat again and return the flattened plantains to the hot oil.
+Fry for 2 minutes per side until they become crispy and golden yellow.
+You may need to fry them in batches, adding more oil if necessary.

 How to Smash the Plantains

-If you don't have the gadget, you can use a drinking glass with a flat bottom or the side of a large chef's knife to flatten the plantains.
+It consists of two wooden pieces connected by small hinges, and you can line it with wax paper to keep the plantains from sticking.
+If you don't have a tostonera, don't worry!
+You can use the bottom of a glass or the side of a large chef's knife to flatten the plantains.

 Mayo Ketchup Pink Dipping Sauce